PaulLee950181/Pokemon_combat_power_ranking/README.md

 'A' :
 Given a range of ranking, output its highest and lowest combat power.

-Used red-black tree and augmenting data structures.
+The program used red-black tree and augmenting data structures.